 How does Nuclear Reaction Work?

-Nuclear reaction in physics and nuclear chemistry is the type of natural splitting of heavy nuclei accompanied by the emission or splitting of particles like alpha, beta, gamma in the form of energy.
-Nuclear scientists find ways of artificial radioactive decay of stable periodic table elements.
+Nuclear reaction in physics and nuclear chemistry is the type of natural and artificial transmutation of nuclei of heavy elements accompanied by the emission or splitting of particles like alpha, beta, gamma in the form of energy or electromagnetic radiation.
+Nuclear scientists find ways of artificial radioactive decay of atoms of stable periodic table elements.
 Rutherford in 1919 showed that alpha-ray bombardment on nitrogen produces an isotope of oxygen and proton.
-The process of nuclear fission and fusion is given below the picture,
+Apart from the above natural or artificial radioactivity, nuclear fission, and fusion are examples of the other two types of nuclear reactions.
+The working process of nuclear fission and fusion reactions is given below the picture,

 In learning chemistry, nuclear reactions are different from chemical reactions in many respects.
 The outer orbital electrons have participated in the chemical reaction and atomic nuclei have participated in the nuclear reaction.